-Finally, the use of a mix with a smaller maximum aggregate size and four-roller passes resulted in the same HMA compaction in the mid-lane as for Section 3, but a much better compaction level at the joint.
+Finally, the use of a mix with a smaller maximum aggregate size and four-roller passes for Section 4 resulted in the same HMA compaction in the mid-lane as for Section 2, but a much better compaction level at the joint.
 Based on this conclusion, it was determined that this combination of mix design and construction practice resulted in the best overall compaction among all the sections in this demonstration project.